Health Warnings Issued For Lake Ohakuri And Lake Maraetai

-A health warning has been issued for Lake Ohakuri and Lake Maraetai as routine monitoring results provided by Waikato Regional Council have confirmed a bloom of potentially toxic blue-green algae.
+A health warning has been issued for Lake Ohakuri and Lake Maraetai.
+Samples taken from both lakes by Waikato Regional Council have confirmed a bloom of potentially toxic blue-green algae.

 Contact with water affected by blooms of blue-green algae can cause asthma and hayfever attacks in some individuals.
 Contact with the blue-green algae can also cause skin rashes, stomach upsets, and in some cases neurological effects such as tingling around the mouth, headaches, breathing difficulties and visual problems.

-Signage will be erected at both lakes advising potential lake users about the algal bloom.
+Signage has been erected at both lakes advising potential lake users about the algal bloom.

 Up-to-date information on health warnings for the Bay of Plenty and Lakes districts is available through these channels: